NYC0DEV/Joystick_Go_Store/README.md

 <li>Version</li>
 <li>Other info</li>
 </ul>
-<p>Joystick Manager and Joystick Go Store share the same installed.txt file.</p>
+<p>Joystick Go Manager and Joystick Go Store share the same installed.txt file.</p>
-<p>Any app downloaded through Joystick Go Store appears in Joystick Manager automatically.</p>
+<p>Any app downloaded through Joystick Go Store appears in Joystick Go Manager automatically.</p>
-<p>When the user selects an app from Joystick Manager and presses <strong>START</strong>, it reads the saved ARM32 binary path from installed.txt and launches it.</p>
+<p>When the user selects an app from Joystick Go Manager and presses <strong>START</strong>, it reads the saved ARM32 binary path from installed.txt and launches it.</p>
 </div>
 <!-- ======= INSTRUCTIONS ======= -->
 <div class="box">